Joystream/community-repo/community-roadmap/tasks-for-1st-term.md

 - Asset protection: How will DAO protect their assets?
 Each time new members join the Joystream DAO council, it is important to ensure that they do not misuse its resources.
 These individuals will possess privileged information, which could cause harm to the DAO if it is not managed responsibly.

 #### 6. Errors
-This is a special section guidance on what to avoid when doing tasks.
+This section provides prguidance on what to avoid when doing tasks.

 ##### 6.1  Inadequate Report
 An inadequate report made aboit the work peformed, for example by missing or incorrect information.